ruppinlab/CSI-Microbes-analysis/README.md

 # CSI-Microbes-analysis

 This repository contains part of the workflows for reproducing the results from the bioarxiv paper [Identifying the Landscape of Intratumoral Microbes via a Single Cell Transcriptomic Analysis](https://www.biorxiv.org/content/10.1101/2020.05.14.096230v1) by Welles Robinson, Fiorella Schischlik, Michael Gertz, Alejandro Schaffer and Eytan Ruppin.
 This repository contains the workflows to analyze microbial reads from 10x and Smart-seq2 scRNA-seq datasets to identify microbial taxa that are differentially abundant or differentially present.
 Prior to running this code, these microbial reads must be identified using the [CSI-Microbes-identification repository](https://github.com/ruppinlab/CSI-Microbes-identification).
-The code in this repository was written by Welles Robinson and alpha-tested by Alejandro Schaffer.
+The code in this repository was written by Welles Robinson and Fio Schischlik and alpha-tested by Alejandro Schaffer.

-## Setting up the environment
+## Requirements

+This workflow has been tested on Mac OS Mojave (10.14.6) and the Linux OS (biowulf).
+The minimum memory requirements are 10 GB for all steps except for figure 5A, which requires 30 GB of RAM.
 This workflow expects that conda has been installed.
 For instructions on how to install conda, see [conda install documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-Next, the GitHub repository needs to be cloned as below.
+## Software Installation

+It should take < 15 minutes to install the software, which involves downloading the codebase and setting up the environment.
+There are two ways to download the codebase.
+To reproduce the key results from our paper, it is recommended to download the zipped version of CSI-Microbes-analysis v0.2.0 from Zenodo (XXX), which contains the intermediate files.
+The intermediate files are generated using [CSI-Microbes-identification](https://github.com/ruppinlab/CSI-Microbes-identification).
+The intermediate files for a given dataset are located in the `<dataset_of_interest>/raw` directory.
+For example, the intermediate files needed to reproduce Aulicino2018 are in `Aulicino2018/raw`).

+The second way to download the codebase is to clone the GitHub repository as shown below (which does not contain the intermediate files).
 The below instructions assume that you have an ssh key associated with your GitHub account.
 If you do not, you can generate a new ssh key and associate it with your GitHub username by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ```
 git clone git@github.com:ruppinlab/CSI-Microbes-analysis.git
 ```

-Next, you need to create the conda environment (you need to perform this step only once unless you explicitly delete the conda environment).
+Once the codebase is downloaded, you need to create the conda environment (you need to perform this step only once unless you explicitly delete the conda environment).

 ```
 cd CSI-Microbes-analysis